ch4mpy/spring-addons/spring-addons-starter-rest/README.md

 - `Basic` or OAuth2 `Bearer` authorization; for the latter, using either a client registration or forwarding the access token in the security context of a resource server.
 - proxy settings with consideration of `HTTP_PROXY` and `NO_PROXY` environment variables.
 Finer-grained configuration or overrides can be achieved with custom properties.
 - connection and read timeouts
+- headers with static values (for instance an API key)

 Instantiated REST clients are `WebClient` in WebFlux apps and `RestClient` in servlets, but any client can be switched to `WebClient` in servlets.